jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 {% endhighlight %}

-We added 2 simple events, that can represent the whole status of any specific instance of a _BookAggregate_ class, and they will constitute an history of what happened.
+We added 2 simple events, that can represent the whole status of any specific instance of a _BookAggregate_ class, and they will constitute a history of what happened.
 Let's assume the same behaviour as before is carried through but, instead of saving the whole current state, at each iteration, we keep track of the events published and through the repository we save only those as a stream of changes, we will end up with something like the following:

 {% highlight javascript %}